firebolt-db/otel-exporter/README.md

 | firebolt.engine.running.queries     | Int64Gauge        | Number of running queries                                                                  |
 | firebolt.engine.suspended.queries   | Int64Gauge        | Number of suspended queries                                                                |

+All the instruments in this meter have the following attributes:
+ - `firebolt.account.name` - name of the account
+ - `firebolt.engine.name` - name of the engine

 #### Meter name: `firebolt.engine.query_history`